ux design best practices

 10. Understand the role of typography

 The hierarchy of text on a page plays an important role in your user’s understanding.
 Use H1s sparingly and only for the most critical messages.
 Use H2s to divide the text into sections, then H3s for subsections.
-Your users are going to scan text instead of reading it carefully, so dividing your text will help them comprehend messages easier and jump to the sections most relevant to them.
+Your users are going to scan text instead of reading it carefully, so dividing your text will help them comprehend messages and jump to the sections most relevant to them.

 Learn how customer journey maps result in better UX design and start creating one now.